medik8s/docs/faq.md

 [metal3](http://metal3.io/) based implementation, and we have implemented [Poison Pill](/PoisonPill) for shared-nothing environments.

-In 2021, we created of medik8s to make general purpose HA available to all kubernetes clusters, not just ones backed by an infrastructure API.
+In 2021, we created medik8s to make general purpose HA available to all kubernetes clusters, not just ones backed by an infrastructure API.

 The combination of Node Healthcheck and Poison Pill is currently being validated